exo-archives/ks/server/tomcat/patch/src/main/tomcat/EXO-README.txt

          "./gatein.sh run" for production
          "./gatein-dev.sh run" for development

-+) Edit the file $TOMCAT_HOME/gatein/conf/configuration.properties and configure mail  if you want to enable mail notifications.
++) Edit the file $JBOSS_HOME/server/default/conf/gatein/configuration.properties and configure mail  if you want to enable mail notifications.
-Similarly, if you want to use the ksdemo, you need to edit $TOMCAT_HOME/gatein/conf/portal/ksdemo/ksdemo.properties
+Similarly
 To enable mail notifications, quickly you can use your own gmail account for example :

 # EMail